ultimatemovers/wafwaf/en/franchising.md

     It is necessary to have enough seats depending on the location and type of operation.

     In any case, we recommend having another warehouse available outside the premises.
-- question: What is the minimum / maximum investment for opening a Waf-Waf franchise?
+- question: What is the minimum investment for opening a Waf-Waf franchise?
-  answer: The minimum investment will be around EUR 70.000,00 the maximum EUR 240.000,00
+  answer: 'The minimum investment will be around from EUR 40.000,00 depending on the
-    depending on the size of the branch and its construction readiness.
-The investment can be significantly smaller or even higher.
+    size of the branch and its construction readiness. '
 - question: What location do you recommend for the Waf-Waf branch?
   answer: In cities with more than 50,000 inhabitants and in its main places.
 - question: Do I have to buy supplies directly from you?